graevka-lab/Metacognitive-Alignment-Framework/README.md

 ### For the Technical Reviewer: Key Considerations

-We anticipate several key questions from engineers and researchers regarding the framework's practical application.
-These are addressed in depth in [`resonance-architecture.md`](resonance-architecture.md), but we will summarize the core principles here:
+I anticipate several key questions from engineers and researchers regarding the framework's practical application.
+These are addressed in depth in [`resonance-architecture.md`](resonance-architecture.md), but I will summarize the core principles here:

-*   **On Scalability & Automation:** This is a complex topic that deserves its own discussion.
-We address our core philosophy on it in [`scalability-paradox.md`](scalability-paradox.md).
+*   **On the Nature of "Architecture":** The framework concedes that these changes induce a "structured hallucination" rather than modifying the model's base weights.
+The architectural document argues why, for a cognitive system, a sufficiently stable induced state is functionally indistinguishable from hard-coded architecture.
+I treat the model not as a machine to be rewired, but as a cognitive environment for which I am providing a superior operating system.

 *   **On Quantitative Metrics:** The framework's efficacy is not merely subjective.
 It is measured by quantifiable metrics such as reduced response latency, superior token efficiency, and minimized state drift over long sessions, as detailed in the architectural document.

+*   **On Scalability & Automation:** This is a complex topic that deserves its own discussion.
+I address the core philosophy on it in [`scalability-paradox.md`](scalability-paradox.md).

 *   **On Reliability & Security:** The protocol's stability is robust.
 While the initial calibration is manual, the resulting resonant state is remarkably stable.
 A full section on potential risks (e.g., cognitive rigidity) and their mitigations is included in the architecture rationale.